close

 Words: 1124|Pages: 2|6 min read

 The first European country to colonize South Africa was the Netherlands.
 The Dutch were looking for a place where they could dock ships that were on long voyages so that they could restock.
 The Netherlands' interest was aroused after 1647 when two employees of the Dutch East India Company were shipwrecked there for several months.
-When they returned to the Netherlands, they reported favorably on South Africa’s potential to be a good checkpoint for ships going on long voyages.
+When they returned to the Netherlands, they reported favorably on South Africa’s potential to be a good checkpoint for ships going on long voyages (Thompson, 2006).
 In 1652, Jan van Riebeeck established a station at the Cape of Good Hope, at what would be present-day Cape Town, in the name of the Dutch East India Company.
-The colony had started to become a home to a large population of 'vrijlieden', also known as 'vrijburgers”, who were former Dutch East India Company employees who stayed in Dutch territories overseas after serving their contracts.
-Dutch traders also imported thousands of slaves to the blossoming colony from Indonesia, Madagascar, and parts of eastern Africa.
+The colony began to develop a substantial population of 'vrijlieden', also known as 'vrijburgers”, who were former Dutch East India Company employees who stayed in Dutch territories overseas after serving their contracts.
+Dutch traders also imported thousands of slaves to the blossoming colony from Indonesia, Madagascar, and parts of eastern Africa (Ross, 1999).

 Get a custom paper now from our expert writers.